yazanziyad98/Gov_DWH_Pipeline/README.md

 ## Schema, partitioning, and derived columns

-### Source tables (masked names retained)

-All five tables share an incremental `message_num` column on the source — that's the column MiNiFi's `QueryDatabaseTableRecord` uses as its maximum-value watermark.
+All five tables share an incremental `message_num` column on the source.
+That is the column MiNiFi's `QueryDatabaseTableRecord` uses as its maximum-value watermark.

 ### Bronze partitioning